-Maintaining a well-trained, enthusiastic driving staff is key to the success of any volunteer transportation program.
-This guide points out two important features to remember when developing or managing a volunteer driver workforce: 1) all drivers, whether using agency vehicles or their own personal vehicles, should be appropriately trained to safely carry out their responsibilities and 2) volunteer drivers should follow the same policies and procedures as paid drivers (if any) operating similar vehicles.
+Volunteer Driver Training Volunteer management literature indicates that maintaining a well-trained, enthusiastic driving staff is key to the success of any volunteer transportation program.
+The guide points out two important features to remember when developing or managing a volunteer driver workforce: 1) all drivers, whether using agency vehicles or their own personal vehicles, should be appropriately trained to safely carry out their responsibilities, and 2) volunteer drivers should follow the same policies and procedures as paid drivers (if any) operating similar vehicles.
 According to the literature, such training applies to both the certainties and the uncertainties of the relationship.
-For example, equipping a driver to provide door-thru-door transportation might require training on assisting a passenger with mobility issues or what do when the passenger refuses the assistance provided.
-Some programs might also include older adult sensitivity training, emergency procedures training, organization information training, and behind the wheel driver training.
+For example, equipping a driver to provide door-thru-door transportation might require training in how to provide assistance in helping a passenger stand and walk, and what do when the passenger refuses assistance that is being provided.
+Some programs might also include older adult sensitivity training, emergency procedures training, organization information training, and behind-the-wheel driver training.